Thomas-Hoang-04/ZipCracker/README.md

 - Session recovery
 - Support for Windows _(Linux support in progress)_

-_**Note on features**: maximum passwords length are being limited to 8 characters due to consideration for feasibility - this is for personal use, after all_
+_**Note on features**: maximum passwords length are being limited to 8 characters due to consideration for practicality - this is for personal use, after all_

 ### Repository content
 - `main`: Contain the original backbone logic for the decryption process _(Partially complete)_